babel/website/website/versioned_docs/version-7.0.0/v7-migration.md

 ### [Remove the year from package names](/blog/2017/12/27/nearing-the-7.0-release.html#renames-drop-the-year-from-the-plugin-name)

-Some of the plugins had `-es3-` or `-es2015-` in the names, but these were unncessary.
+Some of the plugins had `-es3-` or `-es2015-` in the names, but these were unnecessary.

 `@babel/plugin-transform-es2015-classes` became `@babel/plugin-transform-classes`.